sksinha90/CAP_Learning/bookshop/README.md

 # Steps to create Project

 ## Step 1:
- Execute the command `cds init bookshop`, then project will get created with below empty folder
+ Execute the command `cds init bookshop`, then project will get created with below empty folder (Project can also be created from the `Project from Template` option)

 ![image](https://github.com/user-attachments/assets/da651397-f482-4ec5-b5f1-70dee347ff04)